tullamods/tullaCTC/readme.md

 # TullaCTC - Cooldown Text Customizer

-Colorizes the built in Blizzard cooldown text based on time remaining.
+Customizes the built in Blizzard cooldown text based on time remaining.